Sen. Bob Menendez traded power for gold, cash, prosecutor alleges

 He was forced to quit that job after his arrest, but he resisted calls for his resignation, saying he'll run as an independent this year if he runs at all.

+Menendez has held public office continuously since 1986, serving as a state legislator before 14 years as a U.S. congressman.
+In 2006, Gov. Jon Corzine appointed Menendez to the Senate seat he vacated when he became governor.

-A jury chosen in the afternoon was introduced to the case by a prosecutor who said the trial was about a “public official who put his own interests above his duty to the people.”
+A jury chosen over three days was told by a prosecutor that the trial was about a “public official who put his own interests above his duty to the people.”

 “This is Robert Menendez, U.S. senator from New Jersey," Pomerantz said as she pointed to the 70-year-old man.
 “And he was entrusted with making big decisions, including decisions that affected this country’s national security.
 He was also corrupt.”

-Repeatedly, the prosecutor mentioned gold bars, cash and a car as bribes leading to criminal charges including bribery, fraud, extortion, obstruction of justice and acting as a foreign agent of Egypt.

-She said the FBI found gold bars and over $400,000 in cash in the Menendez home “in a safe, in jacket pockets, in shoes, all over the house.”
+Charges of bribery, fraud, extortion, obstruction of justice and acting as a foreign agent of Egypt were lodged against Menendez after the FBI found gold bars and over $400,000 in cash in the Menendez home “in a safe, in jacket pockets, in shoes, all over the house,” the prosecutor said.

 Pomerantz said Daibes, in part, delivered gold bars and cash to Menendez and his wife to get the senator to help him secure a multimillion-dollar deal with a Qatari investment fund by acting in ways favorable to Qatar’s government.